joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

   - No authentication for sensitive data, e.g., secret_folder
   - Plaintext protocols (HTTP and WebDAV)

+# Blue Team
-# Blue Team: What evidence did you find in the logs of the attack?
+## What evidence did you find in the logs of the attack?
 What data should you be monitoring to detect these attacks in the future?

 A considerable amount of data is available in the logs.
 Specifically, evidence of the following was obtained upon inspection: